Chronic Fatigue Syndrome

 CFS is sometimes called myalgic encephalomyelitis (ME).
 “Myalgic” (my-AL-jik) means muscle aches.
 “Encephalomyelitis” (in-sef-uh-low-my-eh-LIE-tis) means that there may be inflammation in the brain or spinal cord.

 What Are the Signs & Symptoms of Chronic Fatigue Syndrome?

-There's a long list of possible symptoms that someone with fatigue syndrome can have.
+Someone with chronic fatigue syndrome can have many possible symptoms.
 The most common ones include:

 - severe fatigue, which can make it hard to get out of bed and do normal daily activities

 - sleep problems, such as trouble falling or staying asleep, or not having a refreshing sleep

 - symptoms getting worse after physical or mental effort (called post-exertional malaise)

 - symptoms or dizziness that get worse after standing up or sitting upright from a lying down position

 What Causes Chronic Fatigue Syndrome?

 Scientists have been researching chronic fatigue syndrome for many years, but they still aren't sure what causes it.